butteredcorn/Express-Documentation/docs/routes/routes.md

+---
+layout: default
+nav_order: 6
+---

-# Using Express Routers for Better Modularity
+# Using Express Routers for Even Better Modularity

 In this tutorial we will be going over how to use Express router property to break routes down into their own files.
 Again, the purpose of increasing modularity is to make our code easier to read, debug, work with, and test.
 It is essential that we modularize our code.